Supply and Appropriation (Main Estimates) Act 2023

 Overview

-This Supply and Appropriation (Main Estimates) (No. 2) Bill authorises the UK government to spend a further £509.9 billion for the financial year 2023-24.
-This covers various government departments and includes provisions for both current and capital spending, along with the use of income received by these departments.
+This Supply and Appropriation (Main Estimates) (No. 2) Bill authorises the UK government to spend an additional £509.9 billion for the financial year 2023-24.
+This covers various government departments and their functions, adjusting spending levels previously approved.
+The bill also details how income generated by government departments will be used.

 Description